Interdisciplinary Legal Studies Major

 Completion of additional law related courses as required by the plan of study approved by the Interdisciplinary Studies Advisor.

 Completion of all University graduation requirements for B.A. or B.S. degree.

 Illinois State's Legal Studies program is a paralegal education program approved by the ABA.
-Illinois State has full institutional accreditation from the North Central Association of Colleges and Schools.
+Illinois State has full institutional accreditation from the Higher Learning Commission.